Open Access Policy

 Immediate Open Access

-In principle, the fee for making a monograph or an edited volume directly available in Open Access under the CC BY-NC-ND license is € 6950.
+In principle, the fee for making a monograph or an edited volume directly available in Open Access is € 6950.
+The standard license is CC BY-NC-ND.

 Self Archiving Policy